The providence petrel is the sweetest seabird

-With just 64,000 left in the world, the species is classified as vulnerable, and the only known breeding sites are at Lord Howe Island and Philip Island – a tiny island 140 km southeast of Melbourne, famous for its little penguins.
+With just 64,000 left in the world, the species is classified as vulnerable, and the only known breeding sites are at Lord Howe Island and Philip Island – a tiny island located 6 km south of Norfolk Island in the Southwest Pacific.

 Sadly, they used to also breed on Norfolk Island, but went extinct there in 1800, and you’ll never guess why…

 As Guy Duston reports for Australian Geographic:

 “[HMS] Sirius was wrecked on Norfolk Island [in 1790], and 270 extra people joined the few first settlers.
 There were not enough supplies to feed them all, but they soon discovered that by lighting fires at dusk, a type of petrel would ‘drop down out of the air as fast as the people can take them up and kill them’.